 Since the Bible truth of remaining and abiding in Christ is sometimes misunderstood, let’s dig a little deeper.
 I draw on the work of Dr. Sinclair Ferguson.4

-Let’s Remember That God the Father Is the Divine Gardener Who Gives Life
+God the Father Is the Divine Gardener Who Gives Life

-In John chapters 14-17, Jesus teaches that God has taken the initiative and graciously grafted His believers into Christ and united us to Jesus.
-Our salvation is all of God’s grace in the beginning, middle, and end.
-Christ says, “No one can come to me unless the Father who sent me draws them, and I will raise them up at the last day.”5 The Father and the Son send the Holy Spirit to call us back to God.
 The Spirit convinces us that we are sinful and miserable apart from the Lord.
 The Spirit opens our hearts and minds to know Christ.
 The Holy Spirit also persuades us and makes us able to receive Jesus, who is freely offered in the Bible.
 God gives us the repentance (turning from sin) and faith (turning to the Lord) that we exercise in coming to Him at first, and continuing in fellowship with Him for the rest of our lives.

 J. I. Packer said that we can sum up all New Testament religion as knowing God as our Holy Father.
 If we really understand Christianity, we will make a big deal about being God’s adopted children and having Him as our Father.
 That will shape our thinking, worship, prayers, and our whole life.
-Everything that Christ taught, everything that makes the New Testament new, and better than the Old, is summed up in knowing God as our Heavenly Father.6
+Everything that Christ taught, everything that makes the New Testament new and better than the Old, is summed up in knowing God as our Heavenly Father.6

-Jesus says, “If you love me, keep my commands….Whoever has my commands and keeps them is the one who loves me.
-The one who loves me will be loved by my Father, and I too will love them and show myself to them….If you keep my commands, you will remain in my love, just as I have kept my Father’s commands and remain in His love….Anyone who loves me will obey my teaching.
+Jesus says, “If you love Me, keep my commands… Whoever has My commands and keeps them is the one who loves Me.
+Whoever loves me will be loved by My Father, and I too will love them and show Myself to them… If you keep My commands, you will remain in My love, just as I have kept My Father’s commands and remain in His love… Anyone who loves Me will obey My teaching.
 My Father will love them, and we will come to them and make our home with them.8

-In 1993 in an NCAA cross-country race in California, Mike Delcavo and 127 top runners were battling for the championship over the six-mile course.
-About halfway into the race, most runners missed a turn and Delcavo was somewhere in the middle of the pack.
+In 1993, in an NCAA cross-country race in California, Mike Delcavo and 127 top runners were battling for the championship over the six-mile course.
+About halfway into the race, most runners missed a turn, and Delcavo was somewhere in the middle of the pack.
 He yelled out, “You’re going the wrong way,” but they didn’t listen.
 Only 4 people followed Mike when he turned in the right direction.
 He decided not to follow the crowd and to go the correct way.9

 Thank God, Jesus is our Champion who never leads us astray.
 We were hopelessly lost in our sin, but God the Father sent His Son to rescue us from the dominion of darkness.10 Christ came to earth as a man and faced all our human trials and troubles.
 In Jesus’ death and resurrection, He won complete victory over guilt, the grave, and Satan.
 And Jesus’ triumph guarantees His followers victory in our daily walk with God.11